-For thin films down to <10 nm, the accessible diffraction volume is so limited that symmetric diffraction geometries (e.g. Bragg-Brentano) reach their limits in providing useable diffraction data.
-This is due to a penetration depth of X-ray widely exceeding the film thickness.
+For thin films, and down to ultra-thin films (<10 nm), the accessible diffraction volume is so limited that symmetric diffraction geometries (e.g. Bragg-Brentano) have reached their limits in providing useable data, due to a penetration depth of X-ray widely exceeding the film thickness.

-Grazing incidence diffraction techniques become more appropriate and enable the enhancement of the signal by adjusting the penetration depth.
+Grazing incidence diffraction techniques become more appropriate and enable the enhancement of the signal through the control of the penetration depth.
 The confinement of the material into thin or ultra-thin films leads to highly anisotropic properties and favours the development of preferred orientation, residual stress, microstrain, or anisotropic crystallite size.
-Coplanar and non-coplanar grazing incidence diffraction geometries probe film properties in different directions and provide therefore information for a better understanding of the film structure.
+Coplanar and non-coplanar grazing incidence geometries probe film properties in different directions and provide therefore complementary information for a better understanding of the film structure.

-Why acquiring diffraction patterns of a wide angular range?
+Why acquiring patterns on a wide angular range?

-Grazing incidence data are often acquired on a limited angular range that provides however a number of diffraction peaks that are sufficient for the identification of the phase(s) that formed.
-Extending data acquisition range up to higher angles is nevertheless mandatory to to avoid ambiguity, quantify residual stress in the film, and significantly improve the accuracy on (micro)structural parameters.
+Grazing incidence experiments are often acquired on a limited angular range that provides however a number of diffraction peaks that is sufficient for the identification of the phase(s) that formed.
+Extending data acquisition up to higher angles is nevertheless mandatory to evidence and quantify residual stress in the film and significantly improves the accuracy on (micro)structural parameters.